A 12 Step Guide to Home Furnishings eCommerce

 - Customers Who Bought This Item Also Bought

-56% of online shoppers who are more likely to return to a site that recommends products. (apruve)
+56% of online shoppers are more likely to return to a site that recommends products. (apruve)

 5. Payment Processing

-A payment gateway is an eCommerce service that processes credit card payments for online and traditional brick and mortar stores.
-They fulfill a vital role in the eCommerce transaction process, authorizing the payment between merchant and customer.
+A payment gateway is an eCommerce service that processes credit card payments for the brick and click model.
+They fulfill a vital role in the omnichannel eCommerce transaction process, authorizing the payment between merchant and customer.
 (BIGCOMMERCE)

 Payment Integration: When a retailer’s payment gateway integrates with their furniture eCommerce platform, customers don’t have to leave the website to enter their payment information and complete their purchase.
 This makes the checkout experience seamless and builds consumer trust.